Yos Riady

 E-commerce transactions, custom revenue events

-Revenue per wallet (RPW), transaction volume, token value
+Revenue per wallet (RPW), volume, points

 Retention & cohorts